mindee/devrel/resources/devrel.md

 ## Swag

-Note that this list doesn't mean any endorsement, nor we are responsible for the quality of the products: it's proposed as a list of resources you'll need to validate yourself.
-If you have a terrible experience with one of these vendors, please let us know with some details, we'll removed them.
+Please note that this list is not an endorsement, and we are not responsible for the products' quality: it is offered as a reference list for you to validate yourself.

+If you have had a bad experience with one of these vendors, please let us know about it and provide some details about your experience, and we will remove them from our list.

 ### Misc